 The Top 29 Things To Do in Hong Kong

-Hong Kong’s cheapest boat cruise.
+Hong Kong’s cheapest boat tour.
 The Star Ferry commuter boats, with names like Silver Star and Twinkling Star, have been carrying passengers across Victoria Harbour since 1888.
 Not only is it the cheapest way of crossing between Tsim Sha Tsui in Kowloon and either Wan Chai or Central on Hong Kong Island (HK$2.50 one way), but it’s also an incredibly scenic 10-minute boat journey.
 Along the way, you’re treated to expansive views of the soaring mountains and skyscrapers of Hong Kong Island, as well as Kowloon’s skyline.
-The boat trip is particularly worthwhile on clear nights; the views are particularly dramatic if you go from Tsim Sha Tsui to Central, rather than vice versa; photographers may want to position themselves on the lower deck.
+The boat trip is particularly worthwhile on clear nights; the views are dramatic if you go from Tsim Sha Tsui to Central, rather than vice versa; photographers may want to position themselves on the lower deck.
 Get your ticket from the ticket window or have exact change for the coin-operated turnstiles.

 Nearest transport: Tsim Sha Tsui MTR